Accordion beginner songs and sheet music

 The solution involves learning and memorizing a song correctly.
 And correctly means not relying so heavily on sheet music.

 Doing so leads to knowing a song.
 And when you know something, you can recall it, and play it whenever and wherever you are.
 You get to express the song through yourself, not just play the notes of the song.

 Think of yourself as a great movie actor.

 To truly deliver your lines convincingly, you need to not only have the lines committed to memory, but for them to be a part of you.

 Be more like Brando instead of a news anchor.

 I'm here to show you how to do that.

-Step By Step: How to Memorize a Song
+Step By Step: How to Memorize an accordion Song

 In the videos below I explain my methodology for knowing a song.
-I explain the steps necessary to learn and memorize the song.
+I explain the steps necessary to learn and memorize the song for beginner accordion players.